-As we shall discuss below, the study of dynamics on the LF based on the nearly exact conformal symmetry of chiral QCD provides a successful description of color confinement and nucleon structure at low $Q^2$ [33].
-An example is given in Section 3.3.1 where nucleon form factors emerge naturally from the LF framework and are computed in LF holographic QCD (LFHQCD).
+As we shall discuss below, the study of dynamics with the LF holograpic approach which incorporates the exact conformal symmetry of the classical QCD Lagrangian in the chiral limit, provides a successful description of color confinement and nucleon structure at low Q^2 [35].
+An example is given in Section 3.3.1 where nucleon form factors emerge naturally from the LF framework and are computed in LF holographic QCD.